NicolasImagawa/diseases-income-pipeline/README.md

 - Storage: In the cloud, with GCS Bucket;
 - Data Warehouse: BigQuery;
 - Transformation: runs on dbt, also includes testing;
-- Orchestration: Every step of the pipeline is managed by Apache Airflow.
+- Orchestration: Every step of the pipeline is managed by Apache Airflow;
+- Data visualization: Looker.

 ## Running the project
 Before running the project, please make sure that you have: